Awarded Projects.

 That supply chain includes globally recognized names like TSMC, Samsung and Intel, whose fabs and foundries produce hundreds of millions of CMOS chips annually.
 But it also includes a growing demand for niche technologies where Canada has significant strengths.
 Our expertise in photonicsMEMScompound semiconductors and quantum technology gives Canada the opportunity to be a significant player in the global supply chain.

 FABrIC’s role is to stimulate and accelerate those opportunities.
-And now, we’d like to introduce you to our first cohort.
+And now, we’d like to introduce you to our May 2026 cohort:

 Accelerating Canada’s Semiconductor Industry